analshahrani/assignment-1/DFDDictionary.md

 •	Corporate Manager: The manager is the individual who oversees the whole project.
 He can submit SW package requests like a developer.
 He can also submit a SW package and submit or modify policy documents.

 •	SW package licence and vulnerability policy database: It is a database, where corporate policy as to what are acceptable licences and vulnerability thresholds.

+•	SW Package Licence and vulnerability policy database: Data store that holds the company's policy information.

+•	OSS Package Datastore: It is a Datastore that holds the results of licence information of OSS components in an SW package.

 ## Data Flow: